SateeshKumar21/PovertyAnalysis/README.md

 The second metric is **symmetric loss**.
 This is similar to the asymmetric loss but with a wrong prediction penalty of -1.

-We have 4 competitions:
+We have 2 competitions:
 1. Test on random test set using symmetric loss.
-2. Test on random test set using asymmetric loss.
-3. Test on countries test set using symmetric loss.
-4. Test on countries test set using asymmetric loss.
+2. Test on countries test set using asymmetric loss.

-You will be evaluated on your overall best result for any of the competitions.
+Each competition has a separate leaderboard.

 ## Compute Resources